 Keeping in touch in Taiwan is straightforward, thanks to the country's advanced and dependable internet infrastructure, while ADSL broadband connections are also typically reliable.

 The media industry in Taiwan is diverse and competitive, offering a wide variety of radio stations, cable television channels and newspapers, including sources in English.

 Mobile phones in Taiwan

-Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
-It is a good idea for expats to compare packages from different companies to find one that best suits their needs.
+Many mobile service providers offer contracts with discounted rates during evening hours or for calls to other phones on the same network.
+Expats are encouraged to compare plans from various companies to find the one that best suits their needs.

 Internet in Taiwan

-There is an abundance of cable television channels in Taiwan as well as five free-to-air television networks.
-Cable is popular due to the low subscription rates.
-The free-to-air channels and most subscription channels are in Taiwanese or Mandarin, with only a handful of channels in English.
-However, many Western programmes are screened in the original language with Chinese subtitles, so expats will probably find there's always something to watch.
+There are numerous cable television channels in Taiwan, alongside five free-to-air television networks.
+Cable is available at affordable subscription rates.
+While most channels broadcast in Taiwanese or Mandarin, a few English channels are available.
+Notably, many Western programmes are aired in their original language with Chinese subtitles, providing expats with varied viewing options.